Finite-Length Analysis of Spatially-Coupled Regular LDPC Ensembles on Burst-Erasure Channels: Error Analysis on More General Burst Channel Models

 We performed Monte Carlo simulations over the BLEC to verify the tightness of the above estimation for the $\mathcal{C}_{\mathcal{R}}(3,6,4,30,M)$ ensemble.
 The simulation results are obtained by counting $100$ decoding failures.
-Fig.~\ref{fig:BLEC_w_4} illustrates the tightness of approximation \eqref{eq:p_blec} in terms of $M$ for two different values of $p=0.01$ and $p=0.03$.
-We observe that the approximation fairly matches the simulations.
-Note that the approximation requires the RBC estimation for a burst of length $2M$.
-For this purpose, we used the available simulated values in Fig.~\ref{fig:finite364} ($\beta=2$).
-Another option would be to use the error-floor expression \eqref{eq:lowerbound} but it would give a worse approximation for small values of $M\approx 100$ as there is large gap between the simulated values and \eqref{eq:lowerbound} (see Fig.~\ref{fig:finite364}).
+Figure~\ref{fig:BLEC_w_4} illustrates the goodness of approximation \eqref{eq:p_blec} in terms of $M$ for two different values of $p=0.01$ and $p=0.03$.
+We observe that the approximation well match the simulation results.
+Note that the approximation requires the estimation of $P^{\rm 2PBC}_{\rm B}$ for a burst of length $2M$.
+For this purpose, we used computer simulations to numerically compute this value.
+Another option would be to use the error-floor expression \eqref{eq:2spbc_bound}, which would however result in a worse approximation for small values of $M\approx 100$.

-We also plot the average block error probability in terms of the channel's parameter $p$ in Fig.~\ref{fig:BLEC_w_4_vary_p}.
+We also plot the average block error probability in terms of the channel parameter $p$ in Fig.~\ref{fig:BLEC_w_4_vary_p}.
 We see again that the approximations track the actual performance closely for $p$ even as large as $0.1$ and for $M$ as small as $100$.

 The above analysis indicates that the error analysis of a more complex erasure channel model, such as the BLEC$(p)$, is feasible by breaking down the channel model into combinations of single-burst channel models.